Wluper/matilda/Docker_dev.md

 ## How to build a Docker container

-Building a docker container depends on a deployment script, the Dockerfile, which is already in place already in place.
+Building a docker container depends on a deployment script, the Dockerfile, which is already in place.
 The Dockerfile uses the "requirements.txt" file to configure the server, and the "gunicorn_run.sg" script to launch the server.

 To build a new docker, use the command: